Root Apps for Android

 The next application which makes to our list of best root apps for android is Greenify.
 The application will analyze your smartphone and will find out all the applications which are running in the background, how frequently the apps are running and much more.
 Once all the data has been collected, Greenify will start hibernating the applications and will stop them from running in the background.
 This will help you in saving a lot of battery on your android device.
 If you use Facebook a lot, you should try this app as Greenify will prevent applications like Facebook to prevent waking up your phone more than 700 times in a day.
 You can try the free version of the app and if you loved using it, there is an option to donate money to developers of this application.

-One of the problems with android devices which come with low on-board storage is the number of applications which one can install.
+One of the problems with Android devices which come with low onboard storage is the number of applications which one can install.
 Half of the space is consumed by the operating system and the user is left with minimal or no storage space.
 Link2SD is an android application which you can use on your android device after getting root access on it.
 Using this app you will be able to transfer the applications which are installed in the phone’s storage to memory card of your device.
-The app is not as good as the adoptable storage option which you get in Android marshmallow but will do the work.
+The app is not as good as the adaptable storage option which you get in Android marshmallow but will do the work.
 You won’t be able to move all the applications using Link2SD.
 You can download the application for free from Google Play store.

 6. Quick Boot

 The default power menu which you will find in most of the android devices is simple and comes with limited functions.
 Using Quick boot you will be able to add more options to the power menu of your device.
 Tap on the power key and you will see extra options such as Boot to bootloader and boot to recovery.
-The free version adds the above mentioned features however if you go for the premium version you will get Tasker support on your android device and hot boot option.
+The free version adds the above mentioned features however if you go for the premium version you will get Tasker support on your Android device and hot boot option.
 If you want to get advanced power menu on your android device, Quick boot is the application for you.

 As the name of this app suggests, Nandroid manager will manage all the nandroid backups which are present on your android mobile phone.
 If you frequently take nandroid backups then you should use nandroid manager.
 Using the pro version of Nandroid manager, you will be able to restore the applications along with their data.
 Nandroid backups are very important for any android device and if you flash your device a lot, Nandroid manager is the app which you need to install on your mobile phone.